HebaShams10/brain-tumor-detection/README.md

 ## 📌 Project Overview

-This project is a Deep Learning model that classifies brain MRI images into four tumor categories using ResNet50 (Transfer Learning).
+This project is a Deep Learning web application that classifies brain MRI images into four tumor categories using Transfer Learning with ResNet50.
+The model is deployed using Streamlit to provide real-time predictions with probability scores.

 The model predicts one of the following classes: